Water Share - GOAL Global Skip to content

 What Water-Share Ireland membership means

-The success of Water-Share Ireland projects benefits thousands of people every day.
-Together, we are improving water quality, providing access to safe water and sanitation solutions for so many vulnerable communities in the developing world.
+The successes of Water-Share Ireland’s projects benefit thousands of people every day.
+Together, we are improving water quality while simultaneously providing access to safe water and sanitation solutions for countless vulnerable communities in partner countries around the world.

-This meaningful engagement with Water- Share Ireland companies not only offers your employees an opportunity to help GOAL deliver essential WASH programmes to people in need, but members also experience a tangible confluence between their businesses and GOAL’s development work.
-This can fulfil CSR objectives and can help enrich colleagues’ work experiences.
-Together, we are working in alliance to deliver on UN Sustainable Development Goal 6, Clean Water and Sanitation for all.
+This meaningful engagement with Water-Share Ireland companies not only offers your employees an opportunity to help GOAL deliver essential WASH programmes to people in need but also gives members the chance to experience a tangible confluence between their businesses and GOAL’s development work.
+This can help fulfil CSR objectives and help enrich colleagues’ work experiences.
+Together, we are working together to deliver on UN SDG 6, Clean Water and Sanitation for All.

-Water-Share Ireland contributes to the work of GOAL through a Memorandum of Understanding, whereby funds from sector members are transmitted directly to GOAL and accounted for as a separate funding stream.
-The Water-Share Ireland Committee notes and approves allocations of funding to projects and receives and responds to requests for support.
-Sector companies can make meaningful contributions to the projects and involve staff where there is a good skill-set overlap.
-This sector has a shared commitment to Environmental, Social and Governance (ESG) benefits in their values and purpose.
+Water-Share Ireland contributes to GOAL’s work through a Memorandum of Understanding, whereby funds from sector members are transmitted directly to GOAL and accounted for as a separate funding stream.
+The Water-Share Ireland Committee notes and approves allocations of funding to projects while handling requests for support.
+Sector companies can make meaningful contributions to projects and involve their staff where there is a compatible skill-set overlap.
+This sector has a shared commitment to Environmental, Social and Governance benefits in their values and purpose.
 Water-Share Ireland gives meaningful expression to those values.

 Thank you for your membership and financial support to Water-Share Ireland.